Photo ID and changes to voting in elections

 The Electoral Commission recommend voters check first to see if they have another form of photographic identification that will be accepted in polling stations – voters who already have one of these forms of identification (which includes expired identification, as long as the voter is still recognisable from the photograph) will not need to apply for Voter Authority Certificate.

-Please note, if you intend to vote using postal vote, you do not need to apply for Voter Authority Certificate – identification is only required if you intend to vote in person at polling station.
-If you are registered as postal voter and wish instead to vote in person, you will need to cancel your postal vote before you can vote in person at polling station.
+Please note, if you intend to vote using postal vote, you do not need to apply for a Voter Authority Certificate – identification is only required if you intend to vote in person at a polling station.
+If you are registered as a postal voter and wish instead to vote in person, you will need to cancel your postal vote before you can vote in person at a polling station.

 The following forms of photo ID can be accepted at polling stations: